 For our purposes, all you need to know is that protons (p+) carry a positive charge, neutrons (n) carry a neutral charge, and electrons (e–) are negatively charged.
 Stick that on a post-it, it'll come in handy later.

 Protons and neutrons use the buddy system.
 This means they appear in pairs and stick together.
 They're found in the “nucleus” which is at the center of an atom.
 The number of protons in the nucleus is used to determine the “atomic number” of an atom.

 Electrons travel around the nucleus.
 Scientists used to think electrons lived in shells and rotated around the nucleus like cars on a race track.
 This was known as the “shell model” and was based on a theory called “Coulomb's law.”
 Science has improved since I left high school (rude) and scientists no longer think this is how electrons behave in their “natural habitat.”

-While it’s still not clear exactly what happens, scientists now think electrons don’t follow a specific route.
+While it's still not clear exactly what happens, scientists now think electrons don't follow a specific route.
 Instead, they hang out in “orbitals.”
-Each orbital contains two electrons which live in a specific space around the nucleus.
+Each orbital contains two electrons that live in a specific space around the nucleus.